-After Brexit Day, the EU and the UK will start negotiating the details of their future relationship.
-We are currently awaiting the outcome of these negotiations.
-In case we will need additional UK licenses after the end of the transition period, we will prepare for this, so we can continue to serve our customers without disruption to the extent possible.
+Since Brexit Day, the EU and the UK have been negotiating the details of their future relationship.
+We are currently still awaiting the outcome of these negotiations.
+We are currently preparing for additional UK license after the end of the transition period, so we can continue to serve our customers without disruption to the extent possible.

-Consequently, Danske Bank C&I expect to continue its current operations into UK also after Brexit, in the short term under the EU-UK Withdrawal Agreement, and in the longer term either under a new wholesale banking license for our London branch or as cross-border services offered under wholesale market access rules available under applicable UK regulation.
+Consequently, Danske Bank C&I expect to continue its current operations into UK also after Brexit, in the short term under the EU-UK Withdrawal Agreement, and in the longer term either under a new UK license.